Kherkatta Dam

+Kherkatta Dam is a medium irrigation project built across the Kotri River, about 10 km northwest of Kapsi in the Kanker district of Chhattisgarh, India.
+It is the largest dam of the district and gets its name from the neighbouring village of Kherkatta.
+The lake that the dam forms behind it is officially known as the Paralkot Reservoir, which extends in a northwest direction and partially into the Mohla-Manpur-Ambagarh Chowki district.
+The distance of the dam is approximately 20 km from Pakhanjur, 35 km from Manpur and 110 km from Kanker.

-The construction of the dam began in 1966 and was completed in 1981, over a period of 15 years by the Dandakaranya Development Authority under the auspices of the Dandakaranya Project.
+The construction of the dam began in 1966 and was completed in 1981 by the Dandakaranya Development Authority, over a period of 15 years.
 The total cost of construction was estimated at ₹5.46 crore.
-It was handed over to the state government in the year 1986 and the Kapsi Water Resource Subdivision entrusted with its upkeep and maintenance.
+It was handed over to the state government in the year 1986 and placed under the Kapsi Water Resource Subdivision for its upkeep and maintenance.

+Construction details

 The length of the dam is 610 m, the height above the lowest foundation is 20 m and the highest flood level is 291.23 m.
 Spread over an area of 1300 acre, its gross storage volume is 6550000 m3 and designed max. irrigation area is 24011.23 acre.